byui-cit/learning-modules/modules/css/css-intro/prepare1.md

 ## Example

 Let's copy the following code into an html file.
-If you already have this file from an previous learning module, you can use that same file instead.
+If you already have this file from a previous learning module, you can use that same file instead.

 ```html
 <!DOCTYPE html>